DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

   Jinja vars available are:
   - **_SELF**: the data type item in current datasource being currently merged.
   - For each datasource declared in current data type:
-    - ***datasource-name*_pkeys**: A set with every primary key of data type item in current datasource.
+    - ***datasource-name*_pkeys**: a set with every primary key of data type item in current datasource.
-    - ***datasource-name***: The fetched entries of current polling.
+    - ***datasource-name***: the fetched entries of current polling.
 A list of dictionaries, each dictionary is an entry with attrname as key, and corresponding value as value.
   {{% notice note %}}
   if [pkey_merge_constraint](/setup/configuration/hermes-server/#hermes-server.datamodel.data-type-name.sources.datasource-name.pkey_merge_constraint) is defined, it will be enforced **before** `merge_constraints`, and Jinja vars will contains the resulting values.
   {{% /notice %}}